jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_reportsshipped.md

 ---
-title: Reports Shipped with Spotlight Enterprise
+title: List of Spotlight Reports
 keywords: reports
-summary: "Open these reports in the Spotlight Report Viewer.
-The input parameters for these reports vary.
+summary: "From the Spotlight Client click Reports to list the reports available to this Spotlight Client.
+There may be a mixture of custom reports and reports shipped with Spotlight.
+The following reports are shipped with Spotlight Double click on the report to open it in theSpotlight Report Viewer.
+The input parameters for the reports vary.
 Many of these reports require you to input the start date, end date and connection name."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_display_reportsshipped.html
 folder: SpotlightEnterprise